FoxyStoat/classic-arcade-game/README.md

 ### How To Play The Game

-Clone or download this repo to your local machine, unzip and open the index.html file in your prefered browser.
+Clone or download this repo to your local machine, unzip and then open the index.html file in your prefered browser.

-Or you can click this (this is currently a dead link needs updating [link]() to view a live demo hosted on GitHub pages.
+Alternatively you can click this [link](https://foxystoat.github.io/classic-arcade-game/) to view a live demo hosted on GitHub pages.

+Use the **arrow keys** on your keyboard to control the player.
-The aim of the game is to use the arrow keys on your keyboard to navigate the character from the grass to the water and avoid all the bugs.
+The aim of the game is to navigate the character from the grass to the water and avoid all the bugs.

+Your score will be updated if your player reaches the water, a gem is picked up and if a collision happens between player and a bug.

 Need to update this section and also add screen shot of working game and a link to live demo once project is complete